IanAtDazed/ray-streamer/README.md

 The main problems being:

 - Each collection of data will be processed, in turn, resulting in any transformations / analysis being potentially slower than if you could spread that processing out to multiple *Worker*s across multiple processors.
-- It's likely that your application won't be making the next call to the 3rd party API until all latest transformations / analysis is complete.
+- It's likely that your application won't be making the next call to the 3rd party API until all the latest transformations / analysis is complete.
 This can easily result in the server timing out your connection.
 That's bad!
 Especially for something like a trading app.

 ## This Solution
 This solution employs multiprocessing with [Ray](https://www.ray.io/) (which I find easier to work with than the Python [multiprocessing](https://docs.python.org/3/library/multiprocessing.html), and it is apparently [faster](https://towardsdatascience.com/10x-faster-parallel-python-without-python-multiprocessing-e5017c93cce1).)